-During your strategic planning and company budgeting process, include workforce planning.
+During your strategic planning and company budgeting process, including workforce planning.
 Set a recruitment budget for the year, in advance.
 Set a hiring forecast and make a provision for salary costs for your new hires.
 This should be linked to you meeting your sales targets and company objectives and goals.
 Include, replacement hires in your hiring forecast.
-Factor in possible labour turnover that you will experience in your business, during the upcoming year based on historical labour turnover data and sales projections.
+Factor in possible labor turnover that you will experience in your business, during the upcoming year based on historical labor turnover data and sales projections.

-Set timelines for when you intend filling each vacancy and plan accordingly.
-Some positions take longer to fill than others, which makes it critical for you to plan ahead, so that you can fill your vacancy within the desired timeline.
+Set timelines for when you intend to fill each vacancy and plan accordingly.
+Some positions take longer to fill than others, which makes it critical for you to plan ahead so that you can fill your vacancy within the desired timeline.